NordicESMhub/GEO4962/_episodes/11-running_analyzing.md

 <img src="../fig/Basic-plot.png">

-This figure is not very usefull: we do not know which projection was used, there is no coastline, we would rather have a proper title, etc.
+This figure is not very useful: we do not know which projection was used, there is no coastline, we would rather have a proper title, etc.

 To do that we need to add bit more information.